 This means that the majority of West Africans have no access to very basic health facts, like treatment for diarrhea or pre-natal care.
 Consequently, unproven, ineffective and substandard health care practices and treatments are difficult to eradicate, and the implementation of effective care is often delayed for long periods.

-Who are we training?
+Who did we train?

 The training, mentoring and coaching provided by TWB enables translators to reach European standards for quality and output in their work.
 Essentially this aims to prepare translators for the modern translation profession where they are using current-day best practice and tools.
 This will ensure translators are skilled and competitive in the today’s digital economy.
+The skills these translators gained will enable them to play a big role in expanding the translation capacity in Guinea and French speaking West Africa in general.